Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 });
 ~~~

-This example shows a few Immutable.js methods. `get` and `getIn` both let you read values from the collection. `getIn` can take a variable amount of layers and return nested values.
-The `mergeDeep` function let's you merge a nested object into the immutable collection.

-The player itself is moved along the circle surrounding the island, which is why the angle is the only value needed to specify the player's position.
-The direction is taken from the events stream and copied into the player's state, so that we don't need the events for representing the game's state.
+The ship itself is moved along the circle surrounding the island.
+This is why an angle is the only necessary key for specifying the player's position.
+The direction is directly taken from the events stream and merged into the player's state, so that we don't need the events for representing the game's state.

-The clock is needed to calculate the player's new position, as it tells us how much time has passed since the last frame, resulting in smooth animation.
+The clock is needed to calculate the player's new position, telling us how much time has passed since the last frame, as described in [Game Loop with RxJS 5/Immutable.js].